Jasonlixiaojian/cip-kernel-config/README.md

 the config questions; in such case just accept default value, for example by using `yes '' | ARCH=xxx make oldconfig`.

+## Configuration file types

+The configuration files may be provided as either:

+* Minimised configuration (like in `arch/*/configs`).
+This is preferred.
+These files have a `_defconfig` suffix.
+* Full configuration (like `.config`).
+These have a `.config` suffix.

+The `Makefile` has rules for converting between these two formats.
+However, all full configuration files need to be explicitly listed in the `CONFIG_SRC` variable.
+The minimised configuration files generated from them should also be listed in the appropriate `.gitignore` file.

 ## Usage with Lava

 Mapping between boards in Lava test lab and config files is as follows: